Cook smarter

 It depends on what you need.
 If you just want to clip recipes from websites, a browser extension works.
 If you want to scale servings, convert units, plan meals, and generate shopping lists from your collection, a full recipe manager like Fond covers more ground.
 The best app is the one you'll actually use every week.

 Stop bookmarking them.
 Bookmarks break when sites change or go down.
-Instead, import recipes into a recipe manager app using the URL.
+Instead, import recipes into a recipe organizer app using the URL.
 The app extracts the ingredients and steps, and stores a permanent copy.
 From there, tag the recipe and add it to a collection so you can find it later.

 Use more than one system.
 Tags let a single recipe belong to multiple categories at once.
 A chicken stir-fry can be tagged as 'weeknight', 'Asian', 'chicken', and 'under 30 minutes'.
 Collections work well for broader groupings like 'dinner' or 'holiday baking'.
 The combination of tags and collections gives you the most flexibility.